-NOTES TO COMBINED FINANCIAL STATEMENTS-(Continued) December 31, 2004, 2003 and 2002, and
+NOTES TO COMBINED FINANCIAL STATEMENTS-(Continued) December 31, 2004, 2003 and 2002, and March 25, 2005 and March 26, 2004 (unaudited)

 (g) Restricted Cash

 A property improvement fund was established pursuant to the management agreements with Marriott to fund capital expenditures at the Hotel's (see note 4).
 In addition to the property improvement fund, accounts are maintained to fund insurance premiums, real estate taxes, ground lease payments and general reserves required under the cash management agreement.